ryansheehy0/Neo-C/Readme.md

 ## [Importing and Exporting](#neo-c)
 It's annoying to have a separate header file to define your exports, especially when you change a declaration in your code and then have to change it in the header file as well.

-The `#export` keyword is used to automatically construct an .h file with the same name as the .nc file.
+The `#export` keyword is used to automatically construct an .hpp file with the same name as the .nc file.

 ```C++
 // Neo-C